 What do you get when you combine potatoes with sweet pickles, mustard, mayo, and boiled eggs?
 This deliciously creamy and unique mashed potato salad that will have you coming back for more.

-So much of our beloved foods and recipes are loved for the memories attached to them, just as much as the taste.
-Thomas’ BBQ recipe for Mashed Potato Salad is the best potato salad I have ever tasted (in my life) but there is a reason beyond that which makes it even more special.
+So many of our beloved foods and recipes are loved for the memories attached to them, just as much as the taste.
+For me, this mashed potato salad is no different.
+It’s a Thomas Pit BBQ copycat recipe and is without a doubt the best potato salad I have ever tasted in my life.

 - Yellow onion

 Place your potatoes (hash browns) in a large pot and add enough water to cover them.

 Bring this to a boil over medium-high heat.